aglee-prog/span_corner_test/README.md

 ## Contact

-For questions about the software or its use, please open a GitHub issue.
+For questions about the software or its use, please open a GitHub issue or [vitalii.kuznetsov.dev@gmail.com] For questions related to the associated research, please contact the authors of the publication.

-For research-related questions, contact:
-Vitalii Kuznetsov — [vitalii.kuznetsov.dev@gmail.com]

 ## License